-Christian Peet is a literary and internet publisher, author, and teacher.
-Like three centuries of his ancestors, he was born in Litchfield County, Connecticut.
+Like three centuries of his ancestors, Christian Peet was born in Litchfield County, Connecticut.
 Unlike his ancestors, he received a Bachelor’s Degree from Bennington College, a Master’s Degree from Goddard College, and has taught both Literature and Creative Writing for the City University of New York (CUNY), at Brooklyn College and Hunter College.
-He founded Tarpaulin Sky Press in 2003, publishing poetry and prose in an online magazine as well as mass-market paperbacks and limited hand-bound editions.
+In 2003, he founded Tarpaulin Sky Press, launching one of the internet’s earliest literary magazines that is still active today, expanding in 2006 to publish books in paperback and fine-art editions.
+Today Christian also works as in independent consultant and developer for a few dozen online brands and personalities, from artists and musicians to executive coaches and celebrity psychics.

 Tarpaulin Sky Press authors and titles have been winners and finalists for awards and grants from The Whiting Award, The National Endowment for the Arts, the The Poetry Society of America, PEN America, and Lambda Literary, and are glowingly reviewed in a wide variety of venues.